vuepress/core/docs/reference/plugin-api.md

   Name of the plugin.

-  It will be used for identifying plugins to avoid using a same plugin multiple times, so make sure to use a unique plugin name.
+  It will be used for identifying plugins to handle plugin correctly for specific bundlers and to avoid using a same plugin multiple times, so make sure it's the same as plugin package name.

   It should follow the naming convention: